alexa-labs/skill-workshop-smart-city/Module 5 - Respond to What department did we spend the most money on/README.md

 ## Part 2: Update Code

-1. Select the **Code tab** in the top menu.
+**Step 5.2.1.** Select the **Code tab** in the top menu.

-2. Make the API call to Las Vegas Open Checkbook API from within the `MoneySpentIntentHandler` to get total amount of money spent on a given department and year provided by the customer using the slot values we collected in the previous module.
+**Step 5.2.2.** Make the API call to Las Vegas Open Checkbook API from within the `MoneySpentIntentHandler` to get total amount of money spent on a given department and year provided by the customer using the slot values we collected in the previous module.

-2. Update the code inside `MoneyMetricsIntentHandler` to make the API call to Las Vegas Open Checkbook API to get total amount of money spent on a given department and year provided by the customer using the slot values we collected in the previous module.
+**Step 5.2.3.** Update the code inside `MoneyMetricsIntentHandler` to make the API call to Las Vegas Open Checkbook API to get total amount of money spent on a given department and year provided by the customer using the slot values we collected in the previous module.
 We will then sort this result, to get the departments that spent the least, and most money in a given year.

 This is what `MoneyMetricsIntentHandler` should look like after the updates.